Fast Rerandomization via the BRAIN: Simulation Results

 Similar to \cite{zhu2022pair}, we denote $L_n$ as the largest eigenvalue of the covariance matrix of $2W-1$ and use $L_n$ to measure the randomness of assignments generated by each method.
 As pointed out by \cite{zhu2022pair}, larger $L_n$ implies less randomness.

-\autoref{tab supp:simple randomness} and \autoref{tab supp:structured randomness} show the results in simple experiments and structured experiments, respectively.
-Similar to \autoref{tab supp:simple}, the results of ARSRR in the last setting of \autoref{tab supp:simple randomness} where $(n,p,p_a)=(500,250,10^{-4})$ are omitted due to the substantial computational burden.
+Table \ref{tab supp:simple randomness} and Table \ref{tab supp:structured randomness} show the results in simple experiments and structured experiments, respectively.
+Similar to Table \ref{tab supp:simple}, the results of ARSRR in the last setting of Table \ref{tab supp:simple randomness} where $(n,p,p_a)=(500,250,10^{-4})$ are omitted due to the substantial computational burden.
 CR is the most random method as expected.
 The three rerandomization methods perform similarly in all settings.
-Therefore, one can safely perform randomization-based statistical inference based on the assignments generated by VNSRR without the risk of relying on a small set of unique assignments.
+Therefore, one can safely perform randomization-based statistical inference based on the assignments generated by BRAIN without the risk of relying on a small set of unique assignments.